Aikido

 Faq

-Static scanners flag patterns — a tainted parameter, a risky API call, a missing check.
+Static scanners flag patterns like a tainted parameter, a risky API call, a missing check.
 AI Code Audit reasons about intent across your codebase to identify issues that need an attacker's perspective: IDORs, broken access control, multi-step exploit chains, and business logic flaws.
 It complements SAST rather than replacing it.

 Why doesn't AI Code Audit need a live URL?